 Unlike Antarctica, which has limited access points and very limited and expensive flights, it's actually pretty easy to reach The Arctic as there are airports dotted throughout the region.
 To help you plan your best approach to The Arctic:

-For Svalbard you will need to travel via Oslo in Norway to get to Longyearbyen.
+To get to Svalbard, you will need to travel via Oslo in Norway to get to Longyearbyen.
 This is the most northern airport on the planet to receive scheduled airlines.

 To get to Greenland, either travelling from either Europe or North America, you will need to travel via either Iceland or Copenhagen in Denmark.
 There are no direct scheduled flights from anywhere in North America into Greenland, only the odd charter flight.